wpdas/naxios/README.md

 #### Contract API Reference

-- `ready`: boolean indicating whether the contractApi is ready.
 - `view`: Make a read-only call to retrieve information from the network.
 - `call`: Call a method that changes the contract's state.
 This is payable.